josh-wong/bitcoin-cash-node-on-raspberry-pi/docs/index.md

 - Contribute to the Bitcoin Cash network by letting others to use your node to broadcast transactions.
 - Further decentralize the Bitcoin Cash blockchain, thereby improving reliability and security.
 - Improve your understanding of how the blockchain technology of a top cryptocurrency works.
-- Be part of the growing Bitcoin Cash community.
+- Be part of the growing, passionate Bitcoin Cash community.